ingted/TryFSharpOnWasm10/README.md

 Open the solution file with Visual Studio 2026+ (need to be supported .net 10) and git clone the Bolero FCS project, make sure the project reference is correct, then rebuild the `WebFsc.Server`.

+(The paket and ps1 usage for building the project are removed...)

 The server project `WebFsc.Server` is just here for developer convenience (hot reloading, MIME type for *.fsx); the actual deployed project is `WebFsc.Client`.

 Bolero FCS is here: